digitalarbeiter/papierkrieg/README.md

 etc).
 Put it in an index to make it searchable and filterable.
 Provide a nice web frontend.

+Papierkrieg should also provide fetching mechanisms for web pages or mail like phone bills, electronic paychecks etc.

 ## Status and Plans

 This is all utterly experimental.
 The third party tools (Tesseract for OCR,